Accla/d4m/README.txt

   D4M follows the highly successful FFTW MIT licensing model (see fftw.org) and is avalable via a number of licenses: Free (GPL), U.S. Gov't Agency, U.S. Gov't Contractor, and Commercial.
+See additional documentation in the distribution.

 5. INSTALLATION

   Extract d4m_api.X.X.X.tar.gz in your local directory.
-The distribution will contain:
+If you want to connect to a database, then also download and extract the external libraries libext.tar.gz file and place it in the d4m_api/ directroy.
+This should result in distribution containing:

           d4m_api-X.X.X
             docs/
             examples/
             lib/
+            libext/
             matlab_src/
             TEST/